godaddy/gasket/packages/gasket-resolve/README.md

 ## Naming convention

-Plugins and presets should follow adhere to the project-type prefixed naming convention.
+Plugins and presets should adhere to the project-type prefixed naming convention.
 This formatting allows user plugins to be referenced with short names and will help avoid collisions.
 This convention also mimics those by other projects such a `@babel` and `@oclif`.